 Even though I had been to Lisbon before, @farewhispers hadn’t.
 So we repeated several of my favorite things so she’d get a chance to experience them…but I kind of “optimized” the experience based on the time we had so we could fit even more in.
 The results were pretty epic.

 Before we begin, here are a few overall tips for your visit to LIsbon, Portugal:

 - I recommend renting an apartment, not a hotel—I like to be right in the middle of everything!
-I use Airbnb, and if you haven’t tried them you can get a $15 credit on your first booking here.
+I stayed in this adorable Airbnb on one of my visits, and highly recommend it.

 - The metro makes things super easy to get around.
 Get a Viagem card and refill it.